krmnino/Tetriz/README.md

 # Tetriz
-My own implementation of the game Tetris.
+Tetris with the z: My own implementation of a classic game.